Simple recommendations that will help you create a perfect text in form and content

 Of course there are some exceptions, but usually, a cover letter is no more than half a page.

 Do not send off your cover letter if it is not edited.
 You can read it aloud to detect any possible mistakes or ask someone to read it.
 Just make sure that it is properly written, error-free letter.

-Perhaps, the most useful thing that we can advise to you regarding the cover letter is to be not like everyone else.
-After all, the most outstanding cover letters are written by people who are take care of the rules, but follow their heart and common sense.
+Perhaps, the most useful thing that we can advise you regarding the cover letter is to be not like everyone else.
+After all, the most outstanding cover letters are written by people who are taking care of the rules but follow their heart and common sense.